mustaaa/unified_repo/readme.md

 ## Do git add submodule

-To add sfml run `git submodule add https://github.com/SFML/SFML.git ./3rdParty`
+To add SFML libs to the project run `git submodule add https://github.com/SFML/SFML.git ./3rdParty/SFML` after cloning is complete commit the current changes in the repository

 ## Build and run the project normally